Intrastellarltd/AWS-Application-Load-Balancer-and-EC2-Instance-with-Terraform-Scalable-3-Tier-VPC/README.md

 ## Introduction

 Welcome to the comprehensive GitHub repository for **Mastering AWS Application Load Balancer and EC2 Instance with Terraform: Building a Scalable 3-Tier VPC**.
 In today's fast-paced digital landscape, cloud infrastructure plays a pivotal role in delivering robust applications.
-This repository aims to guide you through the process of setting up a well-structured Virtual Private Cloud (VPC) that encapsulates web, application, and database tiers, all managed via Terraform.
+This repository details the process of setting up a well-structured Virtual Private Cloud (VPC) that encapsulates web, application, and database tiers, all managed via Terraform.

 ---